jkkummerfeld/website-source/content/authors/admin/_index.md

 I aim to make language a complementary part of the interface for any application (e.g. from desktop spreadsheets to mobile apps).
 This involves solving a range of fascinating challenges through new methods in Artificial Intelligence and Crowdsourcing.

+In mid-2022, I will start as a Senior Lecturer (ie., research tenure-track) at the University of Sydney.
+I have funding for PhD students and will be recruiting on the Northern and Southern Hemisphere cycles.

 I am currently a Postdoctoral Research Fellow at the [University of Michigan](https://www.cse.umich.edu/), working on Natural Language Processing and Crowdsourcing.
-I completed my Ph.D. in the [UC Berkeley NLP Group](http://nlp.cs.berkeley.edu/), advised by [Dan Klein](http://www.cs.berkeley.edu/~klein), and my B.Sc. in the University of Sydney Schwa Lab, advised by [James Curran](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/james-r-curran.html).
+I completed my Ph.D. in the [UC Berkeley NLP Group](http://nlp.cs.berkeley.edu/), advised by [Dan Klein](http://www.cs.berkeley.edu/~klein), and my B.Sc. in the University of Sydney Schwa Lab, advised by James Curran.

 E-mail: jkummerf@umich.edu